 Macro conversions: Macro conversions, again, are what they sound.
 These are the conversions where people have completed the purchase: they bought that dress for their night out.
 (Then they may have tagged you in their Instagram photo.)
 However, macro conversions aren’t only purchases.
 They can be people submitting lead forms or completing registration forms to attend an event.

-Marketing Qualified Leads (MQLs): a lead who has indicated an interest in what a brand has to offer based on marketing efforts or is otherwise more likely to become a customer than other leads.
+Marketing Qualified Leads (MQLs): a lead who has indicated an interest in what a brand offers based on marketing efforts or is otherwise more likely to become a customer than other leads.

-Meta Description: The description of a web page that appears in search engine results pages.
+Meta Description: The description of a web page that appears in search engine results pages (SERPs).

 Microsite: A microsite is a small website.
 These are typically used for promotional purposes for a new product launch, event, special initiative, etc. They can also be set up to be a series of dedicated landing pages for advertising campaigns.

-Micro conversion: A micro conversion is just as it sounds: it’s a small step or action a user (potential customer or past customer) takes to buying your product or service.
+Micro conversion: A micro conversion is just as it sounds: it’s a small step or action a user (potential customer or past customer) takes to buy your product or service.

 Mobile Search: Any internet search conducted via a mobile device.

 Mobile-First: A design principle used to structure and develop websites for mobile.
 It is slightly different than mobile-friendly in that it goes beyond simply being responsive.
-It is responsive by default, however, mobile-first websites incentivize content creators and web developers to show the most relevant, useful content first, and as quickly as possible.
+It is responsive by default.
+However, mobile-first websites incentivize content creators and web developers to show the most relevant, helpful content first and as quickly as possible.
 This ensures the best experience possible.
 Mobile-first also has performance implications, which calls for using the most optimized code possible and fast loading for the best user experience possible.

 N